canonical/curtin/doc/topics/apt_source.rst

 This part of curtin is meant to allow influencing the apt behaviour and configuration.

-By default - if no apt_source config is provided - it does nothing.
+By default - if no apt config is provided - it does nothing.
 That keeps behavior compatible on upgrades.

 The feature has a target argument which - by default - is used to modify the environment that curtin currently installs (@TARGET_MOUNT_POINT).